rktayal/multiclass_training_cnn/README.md

 The architecture has following layers:

 ```
-             Conv layer with Relu Activation and batch normalization
+             Conv layer with Relu Activation and batch normalization (32 filters of size 3x3)
-             Pooling layer with Dropout
+             Pooling layer with Dropout (pooling window of 2x2, stride 2)
                                   |
                                  \|/
-             Conv layer with Relu Activation and batch normalization
+             Conv layer with Relu Activation and batch normalization (64 filters of size 3x3)
-             Conv layer with Relu Activation and batch normalization
+             Conv layer with Relu Activation and batch normalization (64 filters of size 3x3)
-             Pooling layer with Dropout
+             Pooling layer with Dropout (pooling window of 2x2, stride 2)
                                   |
                                  \|/
-             Conv layer with Relu Activation and batch normalization
+             Conv layer with Relu Activation and batch normalization (128 filters of size 3x3)
-             Conv layer with Relu Activation and batch normalization
+             Conv layer with Relu Activation and batch normalization (128 filters of size 3x3)
-             Pooling layer with Dropout and flattened
+             Pooling layer with Dropout followed by flattened (pooling window of 2x2, stride 2)
                                   |
                                  \|/
-             Dense layer with RELU activation
+             Dense layer with RELU activation (1024 neurons)
-             Dense layer with nuerons = number of classes and softmax activation
+             Dense layer with number of nuerons = number of classes and softmax activation

 Detailed Network architecture looks like this: